lizaodawn/IMMARKUS-wiki-clone/05-Working-with-Metadata.md

 ## Recording Individual Image Metadata in the Image Gallery
 1. Click the three dots on the individual image.
-2. Select a schema for your metadata and fill in the properties in the same way as the folder metadata.
+2. Select a schema for your metadata and fill in the properties in the same way as for the folder metadata described above.

 ![Screenshot (506)](https://github.com/rsimon/immarkus/assets/128056738/35ad3826-6688-4dd1-832c-ddc776168076)